 \section{Introduction}

 How can we know when a machine and a human perceive a stimulus the same way?
-Machine-recognition systems increasingly rival human performance on a wide array of tasks and applications, such as classifying images \cite{Krizhevsky:2012wl, szegedy2016rethinking}, transcribing speech \cite{chan2016listen,lamere2003cmu}, and diagnosing mechanical or biological anomalies \cite{cha2017deep,Lakhani:2017ep}.
-Such advances often call for \textit{comparisons} between human and machine perception, in which researchers collect responses from human subjects and machine-recognition systems and then ask how similar or different those responses are.
-In some cases, these comparisons serve to establish benchmarks for determining when a machine-recognition system has reached ``human-level'' performance (e.g., by recording average human accuracy rates on visual and auditory classification tasks).
-In other cases, the purpose of such comparisons is subtler, as in work that explores which aspects of human perception are shared with various machine-learning systems \cite{Schrimpf:2018dp}.
-For example, recent work asks whether humans and machines that demonstrate comparable \textit{overall} accuracy nevertheless show different patterns of errors \cite{Eckstein:2017gz,Rajalingham:2018kv}, exhibit different biases \cite{Baker:2018jp,buolamwini:2018gs}, or are susceptible to different illusions and ``attacks'' \cite{Elsayed:2018ni,jacob2019deep,Ward:2019bi,Zhou:2019jxa}.
+Machine-recognition systems increasingly rival human performance on a wide array of tasks and applications, such as classifying images \citep{Krizhevsky:2012wl, szegedy2016rethinking}, transcribing speech \citep{chan2016listen,lamere2003cmu}, and diagnosing mechanical or biological anomalies \citep{cha2017deep,Lakhani:2017ep}, at least on certain established benchmarks (for critical discussion, see \citealp{raji2021ai}).
+Such advances often call for comparisons between human and machine perception, in which researchers collect responses from human subjects and machine-recognition systems and then ask how similar or different those responses are.
+In some cases, these comparisons serve to establish standards for determining when a machine-recognition system has reached so-called ``human-level'' performance (e.g., by recording average human accuracy rates on visual and auditory classification tasks).
+In other cases, the purpose of such comparisons is subtler, as in work that uncovers aspects of human perception that are shared with various machine-learning systems \citep{Schrimpf:2018dp}.
+For example, recent work asks whether humans and machines that demonstrate comparable overall accuracy nevertheless show different patterns of errors \citep{Eckstein:2017gz,Rajalingham:2018kv}, exhibit different biases \citep{Baker:2018jp,buolamwini:2018gs}, or are susceptible to different illusions and ``attacks'' \citep{Elsayed:2018ni,jacob2019deep,ward2019exploring,Zhou:2019jxa}.